kcmw3e/rirekisho/src/project.typ

 // - If the project was completed during a standard period of time (e.g. a
 //   given semester of school), `end` can be left as `none` while passing
 //   `start` as `content` or `str` (for example, `"Spring 2042"`).
-#let Project(title: none, location: none, start: none, end: none,  body) = {
+#let Project(title: none, location: none, timeframe: none,  body) = {
-  return (title: title, location: location, start: start, end: end, body: body) }
+  return (title: title, location: location, timeframe: timeframe, body: body) }